Citrus Mint Electrolyte Drink – Extremely Easy

 This Citrus Mint Electrolyte Drink is my go-to on warm days or after workouts when I crave something tangy and completely natural.

-Unlike commercial sports drinks, it’s free from refined sugars, artificial colours, or preservatives.
+Unlike commercial sports drinks, it’s free from refined sugars, artificial colors, or preservatives.
 It hydrates your body, replenishes sodium and potassium, and provides a subtle energy lift from honey’s natural glucose.

 Why This Citrus Mint Drink Works